5 Reasons to Retire

 If your health gets to a point where you require a long-term care stay, obviously that has a huge impact on you.
 But it’s not just about you.
 Think about the rising costs of long-term care and the impact it has on your spouse and the rest of your family.

-We hope that you and yours can live a long and healthy life that’s full of fun and adventures.
+Again, we hope that you and your partner live long and healthy lives that are full of fun and adventures.
 But even if you remain in good health, you’re going to want to slow down at some point.
 So, make sure you live it up in the early years of retirement in terms of traveling and doing the things you love.
-Many of those things have a cost associated with them as well, so it oftentimes makes sense to front load your spending in retirement.
+Many of those things have a cost associated with them as well, so it oftentimes makes sense to frontload your spending in retirement.

 4. You Have Goals for Retirement